 Does Paid Sick Leave Facilitate Reproductive Choice?

-Unlike most advanced countries, the United States does not have a federal paid sick leave (PSL) policy; however, multiple states have adopted PSL mandates.
-PSL can facilitate healthcare use among women of child−bearing ages, including use of family planning services.
-We combine administrative and survey data with difference−in−differences methods to shed light on these possibilities.
-Our findings indicate that state PSL mandates reduce birth rates, potentially through increased use of contraception services post−mandate.
-Overall, our findings imply that PSL policies may help women balance family and work responsibilities, and facilitate their reproductive choices.
+The U.S. does not have a federal paid sick leave (PSL) policy; however, multiple states have adopted PSL mandates which compel employers to provide employees with, on average, seven days of PSL per year.
+PSL can facilitate healthcare use among women of child-bearing ages, including use of family planning services.
+We combine administrative, health insurance claims, and survey data with difference-in-differences methods to shed light on these possibilities.
+Our findings indicate that state PSL mandates reduce birth rates, potentially through increased use of contraceptive services, and changes in employment and marital status post-mandate.